Powershap: A Power-full Shapley Feature Selection Method: Discussion

-We are aware that the current design of the benchmarks has some limitations.
+Other possible optimizations are also applicable to other feature selection methods, such as applying backward feature selection after \textit{powershap} to eliminate any noise features, redundant, or duplicate features.
+Another possibility is optimizing the used machine learning model to better match the dataset and rerun \textit{powershap}, e.g. by using more CatBoost estimators for datasets with large sample sizes and high dimensional feature sets.\\ In the benchmarking results, there are datasets where including all features perform equally well or even better, such as in the case of the Gina prior test set.
+In these cases, the filter methods perform well but output large feature sets, while the forward feature selection performs the worst.
+Alternatively, \textit{powershap} can be used here as a fast wrapper-based dimensionality reduction method to retain approximately the same performance with a much smaller feature set.
+As such, there will still be a trade-off for each use-case between filter and wrapper methods based on time and performance.\\ We are aware that the current design of the benchmarks has some limitations.
 For the simulation benchmark, the \texttt{make\_classification} function uses by default a hypercube to create its classification problem, resulting in a linear classification problem, which is inherently easier to classify~\cite{scikit-learn}.
+The compared filter methods were chosen by their most common usage and availability, however, these are fast and simple methods and are of a much lower complexity than \textit{powershap}.
+The same argument could be made for our choice of the forward feature selection method (as wrapper method) compared to other methods such as genetic algorithm based solutions.
 Furthermore, wrapper methods, and thus also \textit{powershap}, are highly dependent on the used model, as the feature selection quality suffers from modeling issues such as for example overfitting and underfitting.
 Therefore, the true potential achievable performances on the benchmark datasets may differ since every use-case and dataset requires its own tuned model to achieve optimal performance.
 Additionally, the cut-off values and hyperparameters of none of the methods were optimized and are either set to the same value as in \textit{powershap} or used with their default values.
 This might impact the performance and could have skewed the benchmark results in both directions.
 However, choosing the same model and the same values for hyperparameters (if possible) in all experiments, reduces potential performance differences and facilitates a fair enough comparison.